Robust Quantitative Comparative Statics for a Multimarket Paradox: Introduction

 \section{Introduction}

-Many economic settings can be modeled as strategic games $G=(N,X,u)$, where $N$ denotes a set of players, $X$ is the set of possible states of the games (all possible decisions by all players) and $u:X\rightarrow \R^N$ denotes the players' payoff functions, i.e., in state $x\in X$ player $i$ receives payoff $u_i(x)$.
+Many economic settings can be modeled as strategic games $(N,X,u)$, where $N$ denotes a set of players, $X$ is the set of possible states of the games (all possible decisions by all players) and $u:X\rightarrow \R^N$ denotes the players' payoff functions, i.e. in state $x\in X$ player $i$ receives payoff $u_i(x)$.
 Given an instance of such a model, there are parameters that determine the precise values for $N$, $X$, and $u$.
-Comparative statics is a well-established area in economics analyzing how a change in these parameters affects the equilibria of the game.
-Examples of such changing parameters are exposure to international trade~(e.g., Krugman \cite{krugman1980} and Melitz~\cite{melitz2003}) or a forced reduction of produced quantity (e.g., Gaudet and Salant~\cite{gaudet1991}) -- both affect the state space -- or changes of the payoff functions via a demand shift (e.g., Quirmbach~\cite{quirmbach1988}), a cost shift (e.g., F{\'e}vrier and Linnemer~\cite{fevrier2004}), or the introduction of export taxes/subsidies (e.g., Brander and Spencer~\cite{brander1985}, and Eaton and Grossman~\cite{eaton1986}).
-The prevailing approaches in comparative statics up to date rely on using either the implicit function theorem\footnote{The application of the implicit function theorem for instance in oligopoly models requires some regularity assumptions such as convexity and smoothness of cost and inverse demand functions, see the discussion in Milgrom and Roberts~\cite{MR94}.} (e.g., Bulow et al.~\cite{Bulow85}) or the powerful machinery of lattice theory applicable to supermodular games, see Amir~\cite{Amir96}, Edlin and Shannon~\cite{Edlin98}, Kukushkin~\cite{Kukushkin94}, Milgrom and Shannon~\cite{Milgrom94}, Milgrom and Roberts~\cite{Milgrom90,MR94}, Shannon~\cite{Shannon95} and Topkis~\cite{Topkis98}.
+Comparative statics is concerned with the effect of changes in these parameters on the equilibria of the game.
+Examples of such changing parameters are exposure to international trade~(\citet{krugman1980,melitz2003}) or a forced reduction of produced quantity~(\citet{gaudet1991}) (both affect the state space) or changes of the payoff functions via a demand shift~(\citet{quirmbach1988}), a cost shift~(\citet{fevrier2004}), or the introduction of export taxes/subsidies~(\citet{brander1985,eaton1986}).
+A classical approach to comparative statics analysis uses the implicit function theorem\footnote{The application of the implicit function theorem for instance in oligopoly models requires some regularity assumptions such as convexity and smoothness of cost and inverse demand functions, see the discussion in \citet{MR94}.}(cf.~\citet{Bulow85}).
+This type of analysis, however, is restricted to small (local) parameter changes, and, thus, does not allow for meaningful conclusions if parameter changes happens to be discrete.
+Moreover, it requires knowledge of the precise instantiation of the model (in contrast to knowing only some functional forms of the models, e.g., utility functions are concave).
+A more recent approach to comparative statics is based on the powerful machinery of lattice theory applicable to supermodular games, see \citet{Amir96}, \citet{Edlin98}, \citet{Milgrom94}, \citet{Milgrom90,MR94}, \citet{Shannon95} and \citet{Topkis79, Topkis98}, also \citet{Athey02}, \citet{Quah07}, and \citet{Vives90,Vives05}.
+Common to all these works is that they consider the monotonicity of effects, i.e., whether a certain objective function increases or decreases with a parameter, but they do not quantify the effect.